chauff/cse1500-web-transcripts/Lecture-2.md

 - **CSS**: control the appearance of marked-up content;
 - client-side **JavaScript**: manipulate the contents of HTML documents and respond to user interactions.

 Modern web application development requires knowledge of all three technologies.
 In practice, it also requires a whole set of additional frameworks and tools to go from prototype code to production code, such as build tools, transpilers, code coverage tools and so on.
-Even for [frontend coding](https://medium.com/the-node-js-collection/modern-javascript-explained-for-dinosaurs-f695e9747b70) alone.
+This is the case even "just" for [frontend coding](https://medium.com/the-node-js-collection/modern-javascript-explained-for-dinosaurs-f695e9747b70).
 We will introduce a few of those tools throughout the practical assignments.

 Before HTML5 we had **XHTML** and HTML 4.01.
 XHTML is a reformulation of HTML 4 as an XML 1.0 application and stands for **Extensible HyperText Markup Language**.
 It looks as follows (taken straight from the [W3C XHTML recommendation](https://www.w3.org/TR/xhtml1/)):